Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: Integrability conditions via distinguished connections

 We will carry out this problem in a later part of this series of papers devoted to $\SO^*(2n)$- and $\SO^*(2n)\Sp(1)$-structures.
-Such a ``removal'' would produce a minimal $\SO^*(2n)\Sp(1)$-connection for a particular normalization condition, and as we discuss below the (minimal) connections described in \cite[\starconnectionsp]{CGWPartI} provide a particular example of this remarkable situation.} \end{rem} Let us proceed with the application of Theorem \ref{smap} and Proposition \ref{irrWi} for an almost symplectic connection $\nabla=\nabla^{\omega}$.
+Such a ``removal'' would produce a minimal $\SO^*(2n)\Sp(1)$-connection for a particular normalization condition.
+As we will discuss below, the (minimal) connections described in \cite[\starconnectionsp]{CGWPartI} provide a particular example of this remarkable situation.} \end{rem} We now proceed with the application of Theorem \ref{smap} and Proposition \ref{irrWi} for an almost symplectic connection $\nabla=\nabla^{\omega}$.
 In this case, we see that